pybricks/technical-info/pybricks-ble-profile.md

       - Additional user RAM layout/usage may be inferred from the hub capabilities characteristic value.

+  - PBIO_PYBRICKS_COMMAND_REBOOT_TO_UPDATE_MODE = 5
+      - Requests to reset the hub in firmware update mode.
+      - Parameters:
+        - None.
+      - If the hub support this, the hub will reset immediately and therefore Bluetooth will become disconnected and the GATT write request will fail.

 - User program download procedure:
   - Write PBIO_PYBRICKS_COMMAND_WRITE_USER_PROGRAM_META with `size` 0.
   - Write user program starting at `offset` 0 using